maxthiessen/maxthiessen.netlify.app/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Hey, my name is Maximilian Thiessen and I am PhD student in machine learning at TU Wien, Austria.
-I am interested in active and semi-supervised learning.
-In particular, I want to use convexity theory to achieve novel sample and query complexity bounds for learning tasks on graphs.
-Additionally, I am working on new efficient graph kernels.
+Hey, my name is Max.
+I am a PhD student in machine learning supervised by [Prof. Thomas Gärtner](https://thomasgaertner.org/) in the [machine learning research unit](https://ml-tuw.github.io/) at TU Wien, Austria.
+Before that, I studied computer science at the [University of Bonn](https://mlai.cs.uni-bonn.de/) under the supervision of [Dr. Tamás Horváth ](https://mlai.cs.uni-bonn.de/people/tamas-horvath).
+My main interest is active and semi-supervised learning.
+The goal is to achieve novel sample and query complexity bounds for learning tasks on graphs using convexity theory.
+Additionally, I am working on efficient graph kernels.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.